Skip to content

 {

-// Credential type or format not ARF-compliant
+// Credential type or format is not allowed by the configured ARF-oriented policy

 Console.WriteLine($"ARF Violations: {string.Join(", ", ex.Violations)}");